Get Your Paralegal Associate of Occupational Studies Degree in Monroe, Louisiana

 Your Career Opportunities with Paralegal and Legal Assistant Training

 McCann’s Paralegal program will prepare you to enter the job market as soon as you graduate.
-You will enter the workforce with the confidence you need to find the job that fits your career goals.
-The Bureau of Labor Statistics projects a 17% increase in demand for Paralegals by 2022*.
+You will enter the workforce with the confidence you need to find a job that fits your career goals.
+The Bureau of Labor Statistics projects a 15% increase in demand for Paralegals by 2026*.
 You will be qualified for jobs like:

 - Paralegal/Legal Assistant: With their knowledge and skills, Paralegals or Legal Assistants are part of the foundation of the American legal system.
 In this career, your ability to research and prepare reports will help attorneys win cases.